-Wharfage shall be based on units categorized and rates provided below.
-Where applicable, fractional tons will be used when calculating cargo tonnage subject to wharfage rates.
-Manifest weight totals expressed in pounds will be converted to fractional tons.
-For example, if the manifest indicates 2,500 pounds, then tonnage for purposes of charging wharfage rates will be computed at 1.25 tons.
-Amounts less than one (1) ton will be charged as fractional tons, for example, 500 pounds will be charged as .25 tons.
+Wharfage shall be based on the cargo type and rates provided below.
+Unless otherwise noted, fractional tons will be used when calculating wharfage.
+For example, if the manifest indicates 2,500 pounds, wharfage rates will be computed at 1.25 tons.